USEPA/EPADecon/README.md

   3. Open the Test Explorer by selecting the 'Test Explorer' option from the dropdown menu
   4. All tests will show up in the Test Explorer pane.
 Run an individual test by selecting the desired test and clicking the 'Run' button in the Test Explorer pane
   5. Alternately, run all tests by clicking the 'Run All Tests In View' button in the Test Explorer pane
+  6. Test results should be printed to the Test Explorer pane

 ## Unit testing for VueJs typescript